Get insider access

 • Struggles with fine debris on carpet.

-The Dreame L10s Ultra is a mediocre option for pet owners.
+The Dreame L10s Ultra is an alright option for pet owners.
 Its pet hair cleaning performance is pretty poor on carpeted floors, and it does a bad job of sealing in fine allergens as it cleans.
 It'll also need to make an extra pass to fully clear away any dried-on stains, and that's if you decide to mix detergent into its clean water tank; its stain-clearing performance is quite poor if the system uses only water.
 That said, this vacuum operates very quietly, so it won't be too much of a disturbance to pets that are easily startled.
-Thanks to the built-in RGB camera, you can also use it to keep an eye on your pets while you're away from home.
+Thanks to the built-in RGB camera, you can also use it to keep an eye on your pets while you're away from home, and it does a very good job of steering around things like pet waste, so you won't have to worry about any nasty surprises if you leave it to run while you're away from home.

 Pros